Here is some frequently ask questions and answers.

 Can I use SafeLumin in totally enclosed luminaires?

-No, incandescent and halogen bulbs are not compatible with SafeLumin.
+No, fan or incandescent and halogen bulbs are not compatible with SafeLumin.
 They will cause the sensor to falsely detect a power outage and turn SafeLumin on after the light switch is turned off.
 SafeLumin is only compatible with normal LED and CFL bulbs.

 Can I simulate power outage and verify SafeLumin function?